sssure02/AnalyzingAmericanBabyNameTrends/README.md

 ## Key takeaway (Answers to the questions above):

-* The top 5 classic Americen names are James, John, William, David, and Joseph.
+* The top 5 classic American names are James, John, William, David, and Joseph.
 Elizabeth is the only female name in the top 10
 * The 5 top-ranked female names since 1920 are Mary, Patricia, Elizabeth, Jennifer, and Linda.
-* The most popular female name ending in "a" since 2015 is Olivia.
+* Olivia is the most popular female name, ending with an "a" since 2015.
 * The most popular male names by year
-* The most popular male names from year 2011 to 2020
+* The most popular male names from the year 2011 to 2020
   | Year  | Name |
   | -------- | -------
   | 2011  | Jacob |